Shopping Links

 Actually, my question above is answered by the uncut version: The addition of XXX-grade sex and rape scenes make it all too clear that Kite is a very well made hentai/action combo with a nasty misogynistic undercurrent.
 Again, explicit sexual content isn't reason enough to write a film off, but Kite's scenes are so unnecessarily graphic and intentionally lurid (rape filmed as erotica) that it destroys the illusion that the rest of the movie is intended as anything but shock cinema.
 This is one of those rare cases where the edited version is the better one.
 (Unless, of course, you're watching for the adult content.)

-The only flaw is that the characters' action doesn't seem quite as solid as it should--some of the interaction with the backgrounds an other characters is a little soft.
+The only flaw is that the characters' action doesn't seem quite as solid as it should--some of the interaction with the backgrounds and other characters is a little soft.
 This is a very minor gripe, but the rest looks so spectacular it's a pity it's not perfect.
-My other complaint about the visuals is a few out-of-place backgrounds; most are rich and cinematic (an apartment that has real world crime scene photographs hung on a wall, for example), but a few are overly simple and colored with too many pastels to fit the otherwise moody noir look.
+My other complaint about the visuals is a few out-of-place backgrounds; most are rich and cinematic (an apartment that has real-world crime scene photographs hung on a wall, for example), but a few are overly simple and colored with too many pastels to fit the otherwise moody noir look.

 The music in Kite is a good match for most of the visuals, enhancing the neo-noir flavor.
 Generally understated (little of it is in the action sequences), the music alternates between lonely piano work and a loose, jazzy mix of sax and percussion.
-Out of the ordinary for anime, but quite effective.
+Out of the ordinary for anime, and quite effective.

 The acting in the dub is mostly solid; Kite and her companion sound as good as you could ask for, and the two older men are also well acted, if a little overblown at times.
 Unfortunately, there are a few very weak minor characters that drag my overall impression of the acting down a notch.

 Kite apparently wants to be either an over-the-top action movie or a grim assassin psychodrama, but by nature of its length and success at the former, it doesn't do well at the latter.
-The adults-only unedited version changes the options: either very involved, very well-made, action-riffic hentai anime or uncommonly graphic Kawajiri-style shock-flick.
+The adults-only unedited version changes the options: Either very involved, very well-made, action-riffic hentai anime or slick, uncommonly graphic, Kawajiri-style shock-flick.
 Kite might be worth watching for the remarkable visuals and extreme action, but unless you're very into psychological neo-noir or a disturbing-sex-and-violence shock cinema fan, it probably won't cut it otherwise.

 Related Recommendations